The RLF selection committee approved funding for five projects totalling $814,120. See attached file for the list.

-Revolving Loan Fund (RLF) (In Progress)
+Revolving Loan Fund (RLF) (Ongoing)

 The Revolving Loan Fund (RLF) was established in 2011 as a financing source for utility conservation projects requested by departments with a less than 10-year payback period.
 The savings from steam, electricity, and chilled or potable water costs are paid back annually, based on initially calculated savings.
 The RLF can grow through a direct allocation from the Chancellor, President, or Student Sustainability Committee (SSC) or through grant funding (e.g. Department of Commerce and Economic Opportunity or Illinois Clean Energy Community Foundation).

 As of FY14, the emission factors for the following forms of energy used on campus are as follows: